 Insurers provide information to SIRA on the premium charged for project certificates issued to builders during the quarter.
 For the reports below, premium is shown on two bases: including charges and excluding charges.
-'Charges' refer to all commissions, government and other charges (i.e. GST, stamp duty, government levies and credit card surcharges), as reported by the insurer to SIRA.
+'Charges' refer to all commissions, government and other charges (GST and stamp duty) as reported by the insurer to SIRA.